Sta790-Sp19/ex2/README.md

 * Write up a Dockerfile that will reproducibly create this image

-* Make sure that `docker build` is able to completely and correctly build your image
+* Make sure that `docker build` is able to completely and correctly build your image and that you are able to create working containers that contain working packages.

 ### Task 2 - Performance